cedlemo/ctypes-stubs-generation-notes/README.md

 In order to be able to circumvent thoses limitations, there is the Cstubs module of Ctypes.

-## The default example
+## 1 The default example

-### Write a stubs module that is a functor which defines the bindings
+### 1 a Write a stubs module that is a functor which defines the bindings

 * bindings.ml
 ```ocaml